 So there is a limited amount of entertainment on the plane.
 Really all you can do is sit, watch a movie, sleep, or get chatty with your neighbor.
 And you did all these with in the first 1-2 hours.
 Prepare yourself by bringing additional entertainment to keep yourself busy.
 Some items I like to pack are books, magazines, crossword puzzles, cards or additional movies.

-11|Sleep If You Can
+11| Sleep If You Can

 I am not one to really sleep on the plane.
 I get so envious of those you can sleep in an upright position.
 When I need some help going to bed, I pop in one of these delicious sleeping aids.
 This chocolaty pill will knock you out super fast!

 Gotta Layover?
-Here Is What To Do!
+Here’s What You Can Do!

 Okay, so if you booked a long layover for long flights I have some tips on what to do.
 My all time favorite is to book a quick tour.
 I love getting the most out of a city during the short amount of time I’m there.
 I have some recommendations of tours below that I personally used and enjoyed.